 On the Road

-Slow down.
 A slower speed gives you more time to react in the case of an accident, or an animal darting out into the road.
 Accelerate and decelerate slowly.
 This will help with tire traction and will also help avoid skidding.
 Many winter driving tips for truckers are all about patience and attentiveness.
 With tricky conditions, paying attention to the road is the most important aspect of winter driving.

 Pro Tip: It is much better to explain why a load was late than why you wrecked your truck.